 H.E.
 Bates Short Story Competition

 The long-running H.E.
-Bates Short Story Competition is back and has a new judge!
-I’m delighted to announce that short story / ‘how to’ author and novelist Della Galton is our Head Judge for 2013.
+Bates Short Story Competition had a new Head Judge for 2013: short story / ‘how to’ author and novelist Della Galton.

 Herbert Ernest Bates, CBE (1905–74), better known as H. E. Bates, was an English writer and author.
 His best-known works include Love for Lydia, The Darling Buds of May, (starring David Jason and Catherine Zeta-Jones, Pam Ferris amongst others) and My Uncle Silas.
 Bates was born on May 16, 1905 in Rushden, Northamptonshire, and educated at Kettering Grammar School.
 After leaving school, he worked as a reporter and a warehouse clerk.

-Run by the Northampton Writers Group (of which I am Chair and therefore a competition panelist ), the details of the H.E.
-Bates competition will be updated shortly at http://www.hebatescompetition.org.uk (with the rules / entry details at http://www.hebatescompetition.org.uk/index3.asp) but the following is an advanced summary:
+Run by the Northampton Writers Group (of which I am Chair and therefore a first-round judge :)), the details of the H.E.
+Bates competition are on http://www.hebatescompetition.org.uk (with the rules / entry details at http://www.hebatescompetition.org.uk/index3.asp) and below:

 - Write us a short story on any theme or genre of your choice.